If you or someone you know needs help, take one of the following actions:

 Families — If you haven't yet downloaded the First Step app, we hope you'll take a minute to do so now.
-This app is available on all student iPads in grades 6-12.

 It is our hope that families will spend a few minutes familiarizing themselves